scy0334/node-crash-course/README.md

-# node-crash-course
+# Introduction

-Building a to-do-app with node.js, express, and MongoDB
+This is a simple blog app built with node.js, express and MongoDB.

+I followed after Youtuber net ninjas' node-crash-course.
+Here is the following link for net ninja https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg

+# Note

+Before you start, "npm install"!